TiendaNube/challenge-online-react/README.md

 ### `yarn start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn test`

 Test the app in the development mode.<br>
-View it in console.